SanderSMFISH/flofish/README.md

 - `big-fish`: for smFISH image processing.
 - `omnipose`: a working Omnipose with GPU support.
 GPU is not a prerequisite as such but I haven't tested without a GPU so the code might need tweaking to run without a GPU.
 - `bioio_bioformats`: to open VSI images.
 This requires a working Java environment.
+- `pytests`: to perform test on the library.
+- `natsort` : to sort file names.
+Used in sorting image lists.

 Details:
  - Omnipose